ritua2/gib/README.md

 # Only change the values of <IPaddress> <portnumber>(generally 6603) and <databasename>(same to MYSQL_DATABASE variable) in the .env files above.

 #MYSQL_CONN_URL=jdbc:mysql://<IPaddress>:<portnumber>/<databasename>?useUnicode=true&characterEncoding=UTF-8&zeroDateTimeBehavior=CONVERT_TO_NULL

-# Modify the springIPT variables to be the same as above, including the VM IP
-vi ../springipt/src/main/resources/application.properties

 # Start the middle layer